sillsdev/web-xforge/README.md

 If a model change is made, then a corresponding data migration should be implemented in the Node backend.
 A data migration is implemented by following these steps:

 1. Create a class that extends the `Migration` base class with the name `<collection>Migration<version>` in the appropriate collection migrations file.
-The version number in the class name should be left padded with zeroes for 6 digits.
-For example, if you are adding a user migration for schema version 10, then you would add the class `UserMigration000010` to the `src/RealtimeServer/common/services/user-migrations.ts` file.
+For example, if you are adding a user migration for schema version 10, then you would add the class `UserMigration10` to the `src/RealtimeServer/common/services/user-migrations.ts` file.
 2. Implement the `migrateDoc` method.
 The `submitMigrationOp` function MUST be used to submit any migration changes to the doc.
 3. Implement the `migrateOp` method.
 4. Add the class to the migrations array in the migrations file.